vijaydeep93/vats/README.md

 # nvats

 ## Introduction
-This project (based on python3) aims to automate time-consuming chores related to development and allowing developers to focus on the core parts of the project that they are working on.
+This project aims to provide a platform and framework for various command line tools.
+The platform framework will provide simple APIs for the platform to execute some task such as communication with both users and OSes, Automating APIs on OS level etc.

+### Goals
+The main goals for this projects are as follows:

+* Provide a framework and guidelines to write CLI tools
+* Allow custom CLI tools to be installed and used with this platform
+* Provide core philosophy to write pluggable CLI tools

+### Use Cases
-Some of the tasks it aims to automate are as follows:
+Some of the use cases for this framework are:

 * Sand-boxing development
-* automated backups
-* automated deployments
+* Automating deployments
+* Cloud management
+* Automated backups
-* automated maintenance
+* Automated maintenance